ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Spirit of the age._](https://chroniclingamerica.loc.gov/lccn/sn84026561/1858-11-17/ed-1/seq-1)

 #### 1858-11-17 &middot; Raleigh, N.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

+An Eloquent Extract. &#x27;Generation
+after generation says a fine writer, &#x27;have
+felt as we now feel, and their lives were as
+active as our own.
+They passed like a
+yapor, while Nature wore the same aipect
+of beauty as when her Creator commaded

+! her to be.
+The heavens shall be as bright

+our paths.
+The world will have the same
+attraction, for onr offspring yet unborn,

 tnat sne nad once for our children.
 Yet